On the Geometric Ergodicity of Metropolis-Hastings Algorithms for Lattice Gaussian Sampling: Symmetric Metropolis-Klein Algorithm

-On the other hand, if $\mathbf{x}\in C$, the \emph{minorisation condition} shown in (\ref{smallset}) implies the Markov chain will converge to the stationary distribution exponentially fast.
-Specifically, with respect to $C$, the exponential convergence can be demonstrated via coupling technique and $\delta$ is just the exponential decay coefficient.
-However, as $\delta$ is determined by $C$, rendering it flexible to the different settings of $C$.
-In \cite{RosenthalMinorization}, Rosenthal pointed out that for $C=\{\mathbf{x}: V(\mathbf{x})\leq d\}$ and $d>2b/(1-\lambda)$, Markov chains satisfying the drift condition will converge exponentially to the stationary distribution as
+In essence, the convergence of geometric ergodicity can be classified into two stages.
+On one hand, if $\mathbf{x}\notin C$, the drift condition guarantees the Markov chain shrinks geometrically towards the small set $C$.
+On the other hand, if $\mathbf{x}\in C$, the {minorisation condition} shown in (\ref{smallset}) implies the Markov chain will converge to the stationary distribution exponentially fast.
+This can be demonstrated by using the coupling technique as in the previous section and $\delta$ is just the exponential decay coefficient, which depends on $C$.
+It was shown in \cite{RosenthalMinorization} that, for $C=\{\mathbf{x}: V(\mathbf{x})\leq d\}$ and $d>2b/(1-\lambda)$, Markov chains satisfying the drift condition will converge exponentially to the stationary distribution as follows

 where $0<r<1$,